Billing and Claims for Kaiser Permanente Members

 Seattle, WA 98124-1585

 We will review each claim for benefit coverage.
-If we deny a claim, we will notify the member and provider.
+If we deny a claim, we will notify the provider.
 Lack of prior authorization may result in delay or denial of payment.

 Pharmacy services are the only services for which you should collect a copayment.
-To verify eligibility and pharmacy benefits, contact the Provider Assistance Unit (PAU).
+To verify eligibility and pharmacy benefits, contact the Kaiser home plan directly.

 For all services other than pharmacy, bill Group Health directly for Kaiser Permanente members.
 Do not collect any copayments; we will pay you for services per your contract terms, including any member cost shares.